JoshuvaGeorge03/my-learning-of-datastructures/README.md

  As we already said, priroity queue is Abstract Data Type(ADT), so it can be implemented in any DS(Data Structure), but we are using heap to implement it. because, it obtains us best time complexity. but we can implement the same with unordered list also, but in that case, time complexity becomes harder.

  so only sometimes, prirority queues are often called, heaps. but that's not technically correct.

+ using a hash table or any optimization requires time/space tradeoff, means it will require linear space and additional overhead to pull this off.